target-san/weather-cli/README.md

         use `cargo fmt` to run formatter
     * `cargo make ci-lint` - runs `cargo clippy` with additional settings
     * `cargo make ci-test` - runs `cargo test`

+CI executes all these checks, so ensure your change complies with project style by running `cargo make ci`

 ## Notes and limitations